daeunyeo/Epileptic-Seizure-Detection/README.md

 ## 1. Background & Motivation

-Epileptic seizures can cause sudden loss of consciousness, injury, or death.
+In clinical seizure monitoring, **missing a real seizure (false negative) is far more dangerous than a false alarm** — an undetected seizure means no intervention, which can result in serious harm to the patient.

-In a clinical monitoring context, **a missed seizure (false negative) is categorically more dangerous than a false alarm (false positive)** — a false alarm prompts unnecessary review, but a missed seizure means no intervention at all.
+The goal of this project is to build an ML pipeline that automatically detects epileptic seizure activity from scalp EEG signals in 2-second windows, prioritizing Recall above all other metrics so that no real seizure goes undetected.

-This project builds an end-to-end ML pipeline that detects seizure activity from scalp EEG signals.
-The entire design — from labeling strategy to threshold selection — is oriented around a single clinical constraint: **Recall must be 100%**.
+To ensure the pipeline was tested against clinically meaningful ground truth, the CHB-MIT Scalp EEG Database — real EEG recordings from epileptic patients annotated by physicians — was used as the data source.
-No real seizure epoch should go undetected.
+The model trained on one recording (`chb01_03`) was validated on a separate unseen recording (`chb01_04`), achieving **Recall 100% (FN = 0)** on physician-annotated seizure intervals.

 ---